Expat Exchange

 What are the visa & residency requirements in Greece?

 "In order to visit Greece, foreign nationals must obtain a visa from a Greek embassy or consulate prior to their arrival.
 The process of applying for a visa involves submitting an application form, providing a valid passport, two passport-sized photographs, proof of sufficient funds, and proof of accommodation.
 In order to obtain residency in Greece, foreign nationals must apply for a residence permit.
 The process of applying for residency involves submitting an application form, providing a valid passport, two passport-sized photographs, proof of sufficient funds, proof of accommodation, and proof of employment or other legal source of income.
-Additionally, applicants may be required to provide a criminal record certificate and a medical certificate," said one expat living in Greece.
+Additionally, applicants may be required to provide a criminal record certificate and a medical certificate," wrote one expat living in Greece.

 Are healthcare and health insurance expensive in Greece?